altintx/glowing-fiesta/README.md

 ## Running

-1. Clone both repos.
-2. I think it's easiest to start with urban-memory
-3. `cd urban-memory`
+You can run in docker (easiest) or locally.

+To use docker, follow the instructions in [glowing-fiesta-installer](https://github.com/altintx/glowing-fiesta-installer).

+To run locally

-4. `yarn`
+1. `yarn`
-5. `yarn serve`
+2. `yarn start`
-6. `cd glowing-fiesta`
-7. `yarn`
-8. `DANGEROUSLY_DISABLE_HOST_CHECK=1 yarn start`
-9. A tab will open and launch into a playfield.
+3. A tab will open and launch into a playfield.
-10. For debug's sake, initial set up is scripted away, but to work on those hidden features set `const accelDebug = false;` in `src/App.tsx:componentDidMount`
+4. For debug's sake, initial set up is scripted away, but to work on those hidden features set `const accelDebug = false;` in `src/App.tsx:componentDidMount`